aceslowman/camogen/README.md

 # CAMOGEN

-a visuals synthesizer built on webgl
+camogen is a webgl visuals environment